Instagram For Small Businesses

 2. Share Infographics

 Instagram is a visual-based platform, whose users are on the constant lookout for content that makes them think, and infographics are visual content packed full of information.
+They are great to submit for guest posting sites to use for SEO link building.
 We have a perfect match, here!
 John Ross, Founder and CEO at Zivadream, shares his findings:

 “We have had a lot of success on Instagram by sharing infographics.
 For whatever reason, infographics seem to have more impact and get more likes, shares and tags than images and video.
 We have had luck by picking a juicy or controversial subject in the education space, pulling data on it, preparing a nice infographic, and sharing on IG (as well as other social).
 The edgier and more interesting the topic, the better.
 People always seem to have someone they want to tag to share with.”